Beyond Frosting » Recipes » Desserts » Cakes » Strawberry Cheesecake Poke Cake

 Instructions

-2. Bake cake in a 9×13” pan for 20-22 minutes.
-Check for doneness by inserting a toothpick into the middle of the cake.
-If the toothpick comes out clean, you cake is done.
-Allow to cool for 10 minutes.
+4. Pour the batter into the prepared pan and bake at 350°F for 28-32 minutes.
+Test the cake for doneness by inserting a toothpick into the center of the cake.
+If the toothpick comes out clean, the cake is done.
+Remove from the oven and allow to cool for about 30 minutes.

-3. Once the cake has cooled, take the end of a wooden spoon or another round object and poke holes all over the top of your cake.
+5. Once the cake has cooled a bit but is still warm, take the end of a wooden spoon or another round object and poke holes all over the top of your cake.
 Pour the can of sweetened condensed milk all over top of the cake and spread gently.
-Chill until the strawberry sauce is ready.
+Allow the milk to soak into the cake.

-1. Rinse the strawberries and chop into quarters and again in half.
+1. Rinse the strawberries and chop them into quarters and again in half.

-2. In a medium-sized sauce pan, combine strawberries with the flour and sugar, toss to combine.
+2. In a medium-sized saucepan, combine strawberries with the flour and sugar, and toss to combine.
 Add the water and lemon juice; stir well.

-3. Cook over medium-high heat until mixture starts to boil and strawberries are softened, gently smash strawberries to create a sauce.
+3. Cook over medium-high heat until the mixture starts to boil and the strawberries are softened.
+Gently smash strawberries to create a sauce.
 Once boiling, continue cooking for about 10 minutes to thicken.
 Allow to cool for 15 minutes.
-Pour strawberries sauce over top of the cake and refrigerate until cake and toppings are completely cooled.
+Pour the strawberry sauce over the top of the cake and leave at room temperature or refrigerate until the cake and topping are completely cooled.

 Notes